 Letters will be sent to offenders by the Thames Valley Police.
 The first letter is a warning letter.
 The second is a stronger letter.
 If Speedwatch activity evidences a speed problem, this may result in enforcement by the Police.

-For more information about starting a scheme please contact your local Neighbourhood Police Officer via the Thames Valley Police non-emergency number: 101, or click here.
+Information about starting a scheme contact your local Neighbourhood Police Officer via the TVP non-emergency number 101.